enkidevs/curriculum/python/core/functions/calling-functions.md

 category: must-know

+standards:
+  py.functions.1: 10

 ---
 ## Content

-To call a function in Python you simply write the functions name followed by some parentheses `()`.
+To call a function in Python you simply write the functions name followed by some brackets `()`.

 For example: